 Danielle Wendell, 21, of Pittsfield, was arrested after allegedly punching officer Cheryl Belknap.
 Wendell was charged with assault and battery on a police officer, resisting arrest and disorderly conduct.

 Steven Huff, 29, was arrested and charged with disorderly conduct and resisting arrest.
 After being placed into the back of a police cruiser, he allegedly damaged a radar sensor.
-He was charged with vandalizing property as a result.

 Travis Altman, 26, of Pittsfield, was charged with assault with a dangerous weapon for allegedly throwing ice at officers.
 He was also charged with disorderly conduct, possession of cocaine and resisting arrest.

 Brandon Eason, 23, of Dalton, was charged with resisting arrest, assault and battery on a police officer and disturbing the peace.

 Lanise Robinson, 20, was charged with assault and battery on a police officer, resisting arrest, disorderly conduct and possession of cocaine.